-Personality disorders; Neurological disorders; Epilepsy; HIV/AIDS cognitive disorders; Developing a communication strategy protocol for staff working with individuals with borderline personality disorders; Group HIV/AIDS education programme with specific reference to the psychiatric population
+Personality disorders; Neurological disorders; Epilepsy; HIV/AIDS cognitive disorders;

-MENTAL HEALTH NURSING IV (MHN402)
+Developing a communication strategy protocol for staff working with individuals with borderline personality disorders; Group HIV/AIDS education programme with specific reference to the psychiatric population

-Treatment Modalities used in psychiatric nursing: Psychotherapy; Group Therapy
+MENTAL HEALTH NURSING IV (MHNR403)

-Impact of integration of mental health into PHC on mental health management and treatment; Psychiatric conditions in general population; Somatoform conditions; Physical co-morbidity; Processes of consultation and referral; Report writing; Child and adolescent mental health in SA (Intellectual disability, Autistic spectrum disorders, Depression in children) Treatment modalities: Play therapy, Skills training, Sensory stimulation programmes
+Treatment Modalities used in psychiatric nursing: Psychotherapy; Group Therapy Impact of integration of mental health into PHC on mental health management and treatment; Psychiatric conditions in general population; Somatoform conditions; Physical co-morbidity; Processes of consultation and referral; Report writing; Child and adolescent mental health in SA (Intellectual disability, Autistic spectrum disorders, Depression in children) Treatment modalities: Play therapy, Skills training, Sensory stimulation programmes.

-MIDWIFERY II (MDWF201)
+MIDWIFERY II (MDWF202)

-Maternal and physiological change and adaptations in pregnancy of: Endocrine system, Reproductive system; General maternal organs and physiological changes of the following systems: Hematologic, Cardiovascular, Metabolic, Renal, Respiratory, Digestive, Immune, Skin and Skeletal; Breast and increase body mass in pregnancy; Maternal psychological and physical management during pregnancy, labour and pueperium: Analysis and interpretation of obstetric history, Different diagnosis in pregnancy, Antenatal care: Physical assessment and estimation of gestational period, Managing normal and uncomplicated labour, Neonatal Care, History of Midwifery in South Africa, Maternal and Pre-natal Mortality, Anatomy and Physiology of Pregnancy and Childbirth, Signs and symptoms and special test, Breast and lactation, Assessment diagnosis and treatment in pregnancy; Psychology of pregnancy and childbirth; Birth process: Physiology of stages of labour, Pain management and comfort in labour; Management and Care of the 2nd and 3rd Stage of Labour; Management and Care of the 4th Stage of Labour: Care of the mother, care of the newborn; Physiology of the pueperium; Management and Care of the Pueperium; The Baby: Physiology, abilities and characteristics of the newborn, Assessment and care of the newborn.
+Maternal and physiological change and adaptations in pregnancy of: Endocrine system, history, Different diagnosis in pregnancy, Antenatal care: Physical assessment and estimation of gestational period, Managing nor- mal and uncomplicated labour, Neonatal Care, History of Midwifery in South Africa, Maternal and Pre-natal Mortality, Anatomy and Physiology of Pregnancy and Childbirth, Signs and symptoms and special test, Breast and lactation, Assessment diagnosis and treatment in pregnancy; Psychology of pregnancy and childbirth; Birth process: Physiology of stages of labour, Pain management and Comfort in labour; Management and Care of the 2nd and 3rd Stage of Labour; Management and Care of the 4th Stage of Labour: Care of the mother, care of the newborn; Physiology of the pueperium; Management and Care of the Pueperium; The Baby: Physiology, abilities and characteristics of the newborn, As-sessment and care of the newborn.